I teamed up with Bon Jovi to write my Week #3 One Room Challenge update.

 I was trying to knock out all the smaller projects I could, like painting the pantry door.
 To paint the door, I needed to remove the old door handle because it is being replaced with something more modern.

-It took a minor amount of elbow grease and a bit of troubleshooting how to access the hidden screws, but overall the process was easier than I expected.
+It took a minor amount of elbow grease and a bit of figuring out how to access the hidden screws, but overall the process was easier than I expected.
 So easy that as soon as the paint was dry, I was confident I could install the new handle as well!
 I was right – the install took MAYBE 5 minutes.
 Anyone could do it!

 I love the new slim square lever!
 And the SW Tame Teal paint makes me do a happy jig every time I see it.